 The advanced view of the editor supports all Ding features by providing the full set of visual elements to edit the corresponding Ding model file.

 In both cases the left side of the screen consists of options to add new elements like sheets, dashboards and filters.
-The top bar consists of options to add new widgets to the dashboard and configure dashboard level properties.
-The top bar also contains options to save the dashboard and toggle between the advanced and simple views of the editor.
+The menu-footer consists of options to add new communication channels to the dashboard.
+Dashboard level properties can be configured by clicking on the Settings icon at the top right of the screen.
+The top bar also contains options to preview the dashboard, save the dashboard and toggle between the advanced and simple views of the editor.

 Let us now explore dashboard editor functionality and features in details

-Off, a “Fetch” button will be displayed on the dashboard to fetch/refresh data.
+Off, an “Apply” button will be displayed on the dashboard to fetch/refresh data based on selected filters.

-Sheets and dashboards may be added as tiles to the dashboard being edited by clicking on the ”+” next to the name of the sheet or dashboard on the “Add Tile” tab in the left bar.
+Sheets and dashboards may be added as tiles to the dashboard being edited by clicking on the name of the sheet or dashboard on the “Insights” tab in the left bar.
 You can search for specific sheets/dashboards by keying in a few characters from their name in the search bar.

-Containers may be defined to have horizontal or vertical orientation by setting the “Tile Type” property of the container.
+Containers may be defined to have horizontal or vertical orientation by setting the “Tile Type” property of the container in Tile Settings.
 This will determine how other widgets will be positioned in the container.
-The tile tree reflects the hierarchy of a dashboard with containers and tiles added to the container as shown.

 Custom widgets can be used when you wish to include custom content on a dashboard for example logos, static text and hero-images.
-Custom widgets may be added to the dashboard by clicking on the “New Widget” button in the top bar or in the ”+” menu of the parent tile.
+Custom widgets may be added to the dashboard by clicking on the “New Custom Widget” button in the menu footer indicated by an “A” icon.
 Content inside custom widgets is static and can be defined using a combination of Markdown and HTML tags.
 Custom HTML and CSS may be used and combined with images and links to achieve the desired user interface.
 This can be defined in the “Content” tab of the widget settings as shown.

-Avocadoes are special tiles that can be replicated in the dashboard.
-Avoadoes may be used with sheets to apply filters on a sheet in such a way that the sheet gets replicated for different values of specific parameters.
-The Loop Range and Loop Variables need to specified on the “Settings” for creation of Avocado tiles.
+Avocado’s are special tiles that can be replicated in the dashboard.
+Avoado’s may be used with sheets to apply filters on a sheet in such a way that the sheet gets replicated for different values of specific parameters.
+Avocado tiles may be added by clicking on the Add Avocado Tile icon in the menu footer indicated by two overlapping squares.
+The Loop Range and Loop Variables need to be specified on the “Settings” for creation of Avocado tiles.
 The sheet to be replicated should also be selected on the sheet tab under Loop Range.

 This will create 3 tiles on the dashboard with data corresponding to “India”, “China” and “Japan”.

 Channels allow individual tiles on the dashboard to communicate with each other.
 Channels provide a mechanism for capturing click events on tile/sheet data and passing the selected value to other tiles or pop-ups for enhanced visualization or drilldown.
 An unnamed channel exists for every table-column pair on the dashboard.
 Additionally named channels and pop-up channels may be created using the dashboard editor.
-Channels can be created by clicking on the Filters button in the top menu bar (Available in advanced view).
-This will show a list of all existing named/pop-up channels on the dashboard.
+Channels can be created by clicking on the Channels button in the menu footer (Available in advanced view).
+This will show a list of all existing named and pop-up channels on the dashboard.
 Click on the “New Channel” button to create a new channel.
-A channel may be configured as shown below
+A pop-up channel may be configured as shown below

 Following are the implications of the settings configured.